InfamousSYN/rogue/docs/usage/protocols.md

 # Setting 802.11 Protocols

 The Rogue Toolkit allows users to set any of the 802.11 protocols supports by the hostapd-wpe software.
-Below is examples of the minimum requirements for selecting a 802.11 protocol (`--hw-mode`/`-h`).
+Below is examples of the minimum requirements for selecting a 802.11 protocol (`--hw-mode` / `-hw` / `--preset-profile`).
 However, some additional arguments may also be supported by the toolkit to allow for fine-tuning.

 ## 802.11b ( wifi1 )
 ```